 Akee and Saltfish

-This traditional Jamaican dish is prepared with salt cod and sautéed onion, scotch bonnet peppers, tomatoes, and boiled ackee fruit.
+This traditional Jamaican dish, actually the national dish of Jamaica, is prepared with salt cod and sautéed onion, scotch bonnet peppers, tomatoes, and boiled ackee fruit.
+When prepared properly, the dish is perfectly safe to consume and enjoyed by many.
+However, the chef must know what he or she is doing.
 These ingredients seem harmless, but if the ackee fruit is picked before it is ripe or prepared improperly, it can be deadly.
 The soft, spongy fruit contains hypoglycin alkaloid toxins, which can cause seizures, vomiting, coma and even death.
 Luckily, if you stick to the canned akee imported to the U.S., this closely monitored import isn’t likely to lead to any trouble.

 You might have heard of eating frog legs as a snack.
 But did you know that in some parts of the world, they eat large baked bullfrogs?
 In Namibia, a country near the southern tip of Africa, giant bullfrogs are a national specialty.
 Normally this dish is perfectly safe, but if a young, premature bullfrog is selected, it may carry a toxin that leads to kidney failure.
 Leave the bullfrog prep to the pros; if you want to try eating frogs closer to home, you could always try the recipe for these deep-fried frog legs.